 Thomas of Cana, or Knai Thoma as he is known to Syrian Christians, the Canaanite merchant from Jerusalem who had led the fourth century migration of Syrian Christians to Malabar, was probably a Manichee Christian.
-This may be inferred from the name of the Christian quarter that he built, Mahadevarapatnam, at Cranganore, on land that had been given to him and Bishop Joseph of Edessa by Cheraman Perumal.
+This may be inferred from the name of the Christian quarter that he built, Mahadevarapatnam, at Cranganore, on land that had been given to him and Bishop Joseph of Edessa by the reigning Cheraman Perumal (a title used by various Cheras rulers).
 Cranganore had a great Shiva temple in its vicinity, at Tiruvanchikulam, and it was not possible that Christians who followed and fed on the intolerant salvation cult of the Roman Empire would call their quarter after the name of a Hindu deity.
-Manichaeism, on the other hand, was a benign, eclectic religion that mixed the teachings of Zoroaster, Buddha, Moses and Jesus in a cosmic system devised by Mani, a third century Parthian aristocrat who had studied in a Judeo-Christian community of Baptists in southern Babylonia.
+Manichaeism, on the other hand, was a benign, eclectic religion that mixed the teachings of Zoroaster, Buddha, Moses and Jesus in a cosmic system devised by Mani, a third century Parthian aristocrat who had studied in a Judeo-Christian community of Mandaeists in southern Babylonia.
 He called himself the Apostle of Light and said that he was the last prophet after a long line that had begun with Adam.

 Henry Love, writing about the establishment of the first Syrian church in Malabar, in Vestiges of Old Madras, says, “Whether the founder of this church was the apostle, or Thomas the Manichaean who lived in the third century, or whether the Christians named themselves after Thomas the Armenian … is a debatable matter which need not be discussed.”

-Thomas of Cana — or his bishop from Edessa, Joseph — can be said to be the founder of the church in Malabar, but within a hundred years of his death it would join itself to the Nestorian Church at Seleucia-Ctesiphon, which in turn was closely linked to the Church of Edessa.
-Eugene Cardinal Tisserant, in Eastern Christianity in India, gives the date of this event as about 450 CE, and it is because of the union that the Church of the East can be said to be the first Christian church in India — Manichaeism being a religion in its own right.
+Thomas of Cana―or his bishop from Edessa, Joseph―can be said to be the founder of the church in Malabar, but within a hundred years of his death it would join itself to the Nestorian Church of the East at Seleucia-Ctesiphon, which in turn was closely linked to the Church of Edessa.
+Eugene Cardinal Tisserant, in Eastern Christianity in India, gives the date of this event as about 450 CE, and it is because of this union that the Church of the East can be said to be the first Christian church in India―Manichaeism being a religion in its own right.

 This cult amounted to a kind of St. Thomas religion, and this is attested to by Bishop Jordan, the French Dominican friar who was sent to Quilon by Pope John XXII, in 1330, to convert the Syrians to the Roman creed.
 Friar Jordan soon had to abandon his Indian flock as incorrigible, and in Marvels Described, writes, “In this India there is a scattered people, one here, another there, who call themselves Christian, but are not so, nor have they baptism, nor do they know anything about the faith: nay, they believe St. Thomas the Great to be Christ.”

-There was a good reason for this identification of St. Thomas with Jesus — aside from their physical resemblance — and the Syrian Christians seem to have retained a memory of it from their Judeo-Gnostic origins.
-These origins were indicated by the appellation “Nazarene” or “Nazarani” (being the same as the biblical “Nazarite”) which they carried into the seventeenth century, along with uncut hair that was worn tied up with a cross in a top-knot.
+There was a good reason for this identification of Thomas with Jesus―aside from their physical resemblance―and the Syrian Christians seem to have retained a memory of it from their Judeo-Gnostic origins.
+These origins were indicated by the appellation “Nazarene” or “Nazarani”―being the same as the biblical “Nazarite”―which they carried into the seventeenth century, along with uncut hair that was worn tied up with a cross in a top-knot.

 The Nazarenes were an ancient Jewish sect whose most famous member before Jesus was Samson, known from the Old Testament story.
-They gave special importance to uncut hair, which they believed to contain divine power, and were later associated with the Essenes, the nationalistic religious community on the Dead Sea to which Jesus and Thomas belonged.
+They gave special importance to uncut hair, which they believed to contain divine power, and were later associated with the Essenes, the nationalistic religious community on the Dead Sea with which Jesus and Thomas were also related.

 The Nazarene hierarchy of Jerusalem had fled to Edessa prior to the Jewish revolt against Rome in 66 CE, and it is only after the Nazarenes had lost the national cause that Jesus and Judas Thomas took on divine roles.
-Paul’s Greek — some say Gnostic — ideas were accepted over those of orthodox Judaism, and for the first time in history the appellation “Christian” came into use in Syria, even as the first Christian church was built at Edessa on the ruins of the demolished Greek temple.
-Jesus and Judas had ousted Castor and Pollux.
+Paul’s Greek―some say Gnostic―ideas were accepted over those of orthodox Judaism, and for the first time in history the appellation “Christian” came into use in Syria, even as the first Christian church was built at Edessa on the ruins of the demolished Greek temple.
+Jesus and Thomas had ousted Castor and Pollux.
 Later, near the end of the second century, the Abgar, Edessa’s prince and Bardesanes’s friend, was baptized a Christian and Edessa became a Christian state.

 This is an old idea.
 Henry Love had suggested it in the last century, in Vestiges of Old Madras, and before him England’s greatest historian, Edward Gibbon, in The Decline and Fall of the Roman Empire, had asked if the Indian Thomas was an apostle, an Armenian merchant, or a Manichaean.
 Major T.R.
 Vedantham had again questioned the identity of St. Thomas in 1987, in the “St. Thomas Legend”, serialized in the South Madras News.
 He had carefully reviewed the material available and come to the inescapable conclusion that Thomas of Cana was the man whom Syrian Christians had made into their Indian apostle St. Thomas.